 Communication of Needs and Limiting Beliefs

-We all have a variety of human needs and we are always attempting to get these needs met.
+We all have core human needs and we are always attempting to get these needs met.
 Some of the basic needs of children are unconditional love, understanding, acceptance, belonging, affection, connection, safety and attention.
 Children are always operating from their best intentions to get their needs met.
 Unmet needs translate into strong feelings.
 Underneath these feelings are usually limiting beliefs.

 Beliefs that our children form about themselves can account for over 90% of behavior.
 These beliefs are usually unconscious and can be either supportive or limiting.
 A limiting belief can show up as….